 What did he really want?
 He just wanted to know that everything they said about her wasn't true.

 "Just t' talk," he said.
 He hesitated for a moment and then added, "For now."

 "If ah let yah in yah won't wanna leave, an' ah have to go out in 'bout… ah don't know, ten minutes."

 "Ten minutes, den," he said.
 He could tell she was trying to make up an excuse to get rid of him, but he wasn't going to let her.

 She narrowed her eyes and scrutinized him.
 She could find no way out of it, so she relented and let him in.

 He followed her in and closed the door behind him.
 It wasn't just the living room that surprised him.
-This was actually the whole apartment, simply a single room and a door on a side that probably led to the bathroom.
+This was actually the whole apartment, a single room and a door on a side that probably led to the bathroom.
 The bedcover was green which was the only splash of color in the room.
-Besides that, everything else was made of wood or colored white or gray.
+Besides that, everything else was made of wood, white or gray.

 "Make yahself comfortable," she said, not looking at him, while placing the bag on a table next to three or four glasses and cans.
 He saw her taking her scarf off as he sat on the coach.
 Either she was a great actress, or she didn't really give a damn about his presence.

 This place didn't look like her at all.
 He wondered where all the books she used to have back at the mansion were.
 There were no pictures either, and it didn't smell like lilies and flowers, or whatever delicious thing she used to smell like.
 There were only a few magazines lying on the floor in a corner, and an ashtray was the only decoration on the little table in front of him.